Having Difficulties with Clinical Lab Billing?

 Certified Billing Experts

-Medcare MSO offers tailored billing solutions for clinical labs.
-Our certified medical billing specialists stay up to date on regulatory and code changes, and our specialized knowledge of clinical billing ensures increased revenue stream and maximize profitability.
-With accurate coding, timely submission of completed claims, and aggressive follow up on denials, we help you shape a long-term plan to succeed amidst all of the changes in store for clinical laboratories.
+Medcare MSO offers tailored laboratory billing solutions for clinical labs.
+Our certified medical billing specialists stay up to date on regulatory and medical lab billing standards, and our specialized clinical laboratory medical billing services ensure increased revenue stream and maximizes profitability.
+With accurate coding, timely submission of completed claims, and aggressive follow-up on denials, clinical laboratory billing specialists help you shape a long-term plan to succeed amidst all of the changes in store for clinical laboratories.

 However, for the majority of clinical laboratories, the outlook doesn’t have to be so dismal.
 Making efficient and timely adjustments to both back-office and front-office procedures can make all the difference.
 Submitting complete and accurate claims has never been more important to the success of your lab.
 Not only is it imperative that CPT and ICD-10 codes be correct, but claims must also be coded to the highest level of specificity to prove medical necessity.
 And time is of the essence – the limited window for reporting clinical diagnoses and submitting claims means you may have to adjust the pace of your administrative and clinical lab medical billing processes.
 This can especially be challenging when the ordering provider sends a requisition with missing, incomplete, or incorrect information.